-To find the hammer weight that will produce a medium inertia, set up a test note at C4 with a medium front weight of 27 grams, then find the hammer weight that produces a medium balance weight of 38 grams.
-Preparation for the test requires full regulation of parts to be used with particular attention paid to easing and dry lubricating key bushings.
-The C4 front weight is temporarily set to 27 grams with lay out weights taped to the top of the key (see Fig. 1).
-A special weight testing hammer may be prepared with a plastic mounting screw (see Fig. 2).
-There are 6 holes drilled into the test hammer close to the center line.
-The holes receive calibrated weights for adjusting the test hammer weight to one of 7 standard hammer weight reference scales #4 - #10 for C4 which span a range of 2.8g.
+To find the hammer weight that will produce a medium inertia, set up a test note at C4 with a medium front weight of 27g, then find the hammer weight that produces a medium balance weight of 38g.
+Preparation for the test requires fully regulated parts to be used, with particular attention paid to easing and dry lubricating key bushings.
+The C4 front weight is temporarily set to 27g with layout weights taped to the top of the key (Photo 1).
+A special weight-testing hammer may be prepared with a plastic mounting screw inserted into the underside of the tail (Photo 2).
+There are six holes drilled into the test hammer close to the center line.
+The holes receive calibrated weights for adjusting the test hammer weight to one of seven standard hammer weight reference scales #4 - #10 for C4, which span a range of 2.8g.
 The test weights are made of six equal lengths of soft lead-free soldering wire that have a combined weight of 2.8g or 0.47g each.
-With all the holes empty the test hammer is calibrated to a scale #4 weight.
+With all the holes empty, the test hammer is calibrated to a scale #4 weight.
 Adding a weight brings it up to scale #5 and so on up to scale #10.
-Reference tables are available at: stanwoodpiano.com/hammerweight.
+Reference tables are available at stanwoodpiano.com/hammerweight.
 Mount the empty test hammer in the correct position out on the shank.
-Measure down and up weight then calculate (D+U)/2 = BW.
-Keep inserting weights into the hammer to find the closest weight that yields a 38 gram balance weight (see Fig. 3).
+Measure downweight and upweight then calculate (DW+UW)/2 = BW.
+Keep inserting weights into the hammer to find the closest weight that yields a 38-gram balance weight (Photo 3).
 The same test may be applied to additional adjacent natural keys to confirm an average result.
 The indicated scale number from the test hammer weight reference table serves as a guide for selecting the new hammer set of an appropriate weight level and also as hammer weight specifications for each note.
 Custom made hammer weight scales may also be produced using graphing spline tools so long as the level around the middle of the scale is close to the test result for C4.